Bulgaria for Archaeologists: Ancient History, written in Gold

 Day 12 - Tuesday: VELIKO TARNOVO – Vratsa – SOFIA (330 km)

-Following breakfast, you depart for Vratsa to visit another Archaeological Museum, renowned for its outstanding collection of Thracian artefacts, including the famous Rogozen Treasure, a hoard of 165 silver artefacts, belonging to the elite members of the Thracian tribe Triballi (6th – 4th c.
+Following breakfast, you depart for Vratsa to visit another Archaeological Museum, renowned for its outstanding collection of Thracian artifacts.
+The museum displays the famous Rogozen Treasure, a hoard of 165 silver artifacts.
+All items belonged to the elite members of the Thracian tribe Triballi (6th – 4th c.
 B.C.)
 After the visit you continue to Sofia.

 B, Overnight in Sofia.